foqueiroz/arcdocs.github.io/book/getting_started/logon/logon-off-campus.md

 You will need to make sure you have [enrolled with Duo with your University account](https://it.leeds.ac.uk/it?id=kb_article&sysparm_article=KB0014659) and will be required to [use Duo to authenticate](https://it.leeds.ac.uk/it?id=kb_article&sysparm_article=KB0014641) after submitting your password to remote-access.
 ```

-Once you have MobaXTerm downloaded you can connect to ARC via two mechanisms: using the [builtin local terminal to connect using SSH commands](#using-the-mobaxterm-terminal); or creating an [SSH session via the GUI](#creating-an-ssh-session-off-campus).
+Once you have MobaXTerm downloaded you can connect to ARC via two mechanisms: using the [builtin local terminal to connect using SSH commands](#using-the-mobaxterm-terminal); or creating an [SSH session via the GUI](#creating-an-ssh-session).

-#### Creating an SSH session (off-campus)
+#### Creating an SSH session

 You can create an SSH session to connect to ARC using the following steps: